THE SHIPYARD

 It is great saber dancer, but it has even less internal fortitude than

 the D7CT.
-Updated 09 Mar 03 based on
+Updated 09 Mar 03 based on playtesting.
+NOT SANCTIONED.

 ROMULAN TOURNAMENT KING FALCON (TKF): The TKF is probably one the more off-the-wall